Tower, 35 m², Sleeps 2 people

 We also offer wedding or special event planning: contact us for more information.

-The little tower called San Martino takes its name from the fresco, facing the court, of the crusader St. Martin of Tours giving his cloak to a naked beggar on a cold winter day.
+The little tower called San Martino takes its name from its fresco, facing the court, of the crusader St. Martin of Tours giving his cloak to a naked beggar on a cold winter day.
 The beggar is a devil, as shown by his horns, cloven hoofs and tail.
 Martin does not stop to consider whether the beggar is a worthy person or not, he sees the need and gives.
-According to legend, at that moment winter is interrupted and for a few days the weather is warm again: what Italians call St. Martin’s summer.
+According to legend, at that moment the Lord rewarded him by pausing winter and now every autumn there is a period of a few days when the weather is warm again: what Italians call St. Martin’s summer.

-Inside the apartment there is a rendering of the Trigramma, or monogram of Christ, designed by the Franciscan preacher San Bernardino.
-The letters I H S were used to abbreviate the name of Christ since the third century.
+Inside the apartment there is a rendering of the Trigramma, or monogram of Christ, designed by the Franciscan missionary San Bernardino.
+The letters I H S had been used to abbreviate the name of Christ since the third century.
 They are first three letters of the Latinized version of the name Jesus in Greek (ΙΗΣΟΥΣ) and also stand for “Iesus Hominum Salvator”, Jesus, Savior of Mankind.
 The three vertical branches are palm fronds, the symbol of the Palmieri family.